The Little Syndicate is limited to twenty five anglers a season, with unlimited fishing on all of the Little Syndicate’s rather lovely waters.

-Four lovely beats on three very different little rivers, a year’s fishing including fabulous Mayfly hatches and winter Grayling fishing.
+Five lovely beats on four very different little rivers, a year’s fishing including fabulous Mayfly hatches and winter Grayling fishing.

 The Little syndicate has exclusive use of a mile of the Wraxall Brook, which is a small tributary of the River Frome in the depths of this beautiful county.
 This is true Lilliput fishing for stunning wild brown trout amongst its tiny riffles, fallen trees, pocket water and larger pools which makes it ideal for ultra-light tackle, even Tenkara.

 This is another classic piece of wild chalkstream fishing, a field away from our famous “Home Beat” another half a mile of fishing, Grayling and Trout..
 We do have the occasional house guest on this beat.

 This will also allow you one day on our “Home Beat” to suit… Wild Brown Trout and Grayling

 This is a carrier, locally known as the “North Stream” only a couple of miles downstream of our Dairy House in West Stafford near Tincleton.

 We have the true left bank upstream of the bridge for two fields and the true left bank downstream of the lane for one field, a total of just under half a mile of wild fishing.

 You will need to wade these beats and it is ideal for a few hours fishing in search of a large Grayling or a wild Brown Trout.
 (I do let a very occasional day ticket)

 On the upper Piddle, another one of Dorset’s stunning chalkstreams, at Puddletown, behind old metal gates and a walled garden, flowing through stunning parkland, about 850 m of fishing on the true right bank.